Ordering & FAQ's

-Postage & packing cost to Ireland inc Northern Ireland is as follows: €3.00 for orders up to €15 in value, €4.00 for orders €15 to €30, €6.00 for orders €30 to €50, postage free for orders over €50.
-If ordering from Northern Ireland, make sure to select Ireland rather than U.K. as country to avail of above rates.
-If you live outside of Ireland postage is as follows: €4.50 for orders up to €15 in value, €7.00 for orders €15 to €30, €9.50 for orders €30 to €50, €14.00 for orders €50 to €110, postage free for orders over €110.
+Postage & packing cost to Republic of Ireland is as follows: €3.00 for orders up to €15 in value, €4.00 for orders €15 to €30, €6.00 for orders €30 to €50, postage free for orders over €50.
+Postage & packing on all other orders outside Ireland is as follows: €4.50 for orders up to €15 in value, €7.00 for orders €15 to €30, €9.50 for orders €30 to €50, €14.00 for orders €50 to €110, postage free for orders over €110.
 If your country is not listed then please contact us for a shipping quote prior to ordering.
 Orders are generally despatched in the next following post using An Post.
 Standard delivery time for Ireland is 1-2 working days.
 For addresses outside Ireland, allow 3-7 working days.
 If you are ordering a larger number of maps or a flat map packed in a postal tube (i.e. where package will not fit in your postal box), please ensure that delivery can be made by the postal service.

 4. Returns Policy: